DBCDK/meta-extractor/README.md

 The script assumes that pdf files are named filename.pdf, and will output a corresponding filename.txt

+You can try it out on the one sample pdf we have provided under `src/meta_extractor/training-gemma3/example-data/pdfs/example-11.pdf`

 ### 3. **Splitting data set**
 Divide data into training, validation and test sets